-The CTCFAC recommends further study to develop a system to update Critical Fields for Contact Hour Reimbursement (related to courses) that will lead to alignment of fields with the needs of the state each biennium.
+• The CTCFAC recommends further study to develop a system to update Critical Fields for contact hour Reimbursement (related to courses) that will lead to alignment of fields with the needs of the state each biennium.

-Charge 4 - Evaluate the continued relevancy of each success point and its components given various state-level policy changes, the increased focus on fields of study, and the implementation of the co-requisite model in developmental education; and study and make recommendations for the appropriate number of points to be awarded for each metric.
-(General Appropriations Act, HB 1, 86th Texas Legislature, Rider 19 (pages III-214 to III-215) and General Appropriations Act, HB 1, 86th Texas Legislature, Rider 25 (page III-215))
+Evaluate the continued relevancy of each Success Point and its components given various state-level policy changes, the increased focus on fields of study, and the implementation of the corequisite model in developmental education; and study and make recommendations for the appropriate number of points to be awarded for each metric.

-Draft Committee Recommendation alternative one to move metrics to 0.50 points for dual credit progression and to increase all other identified metrics by 0.50 points for academically disadvantaged and 0.50 points for economically disadvantaged students.
+Committee Recommendation to move metrics to 0.50 points for dual credit progression and to increase all other identified metrics by 0.50 points for academically disadvantaged and 0.50 points for economically disadvantaged students.

-The current draft proposal by the CTCFAC includes a recommended increase of \$54.5 million in Success Point funding, \$32.4 million of which is the result of funding each Success Point at \$215, updating targeted fields (formerly referred to as critical fields), and funding ~7.5% growth in success points.
-Finally, the CTCFAC recommends updating success points metrics to align equity goals for academically and economically disadvantaged students and to support success in dual credit.
-The proposed reworking of success points accounts for the remaining \$22.4 million in increased funding, which includes investing more in progress toward credentials by dual credit students, credentials awarded, and transfer.
-The table below shows the overall distribution of funding by success point type and the increase for new metrics and other recommendations (\$215 per point, 7.5% growth, and updating targeted fields).
+The CTCFAC recommends an increase of \$54.5 million in Success Point funding, \$32.4 million of which is the result of funding each Success Point at \$215, updating Targeted Fields (formerly referred to as Critical Fields), and funding ~7.5% growth in Success Points.
+Finally, the CTCFAC recommends updating Success Points metrics to align equity goals for academically and economically disadvantaged students and to support success in dual credit.
+The proposed reworking of Success Points accounts for the remaining \$22.0 million in increased funding, which includes investing more in progress toward credentials by dual credit students, credentials awarded, and transfer students.
+The table below shows the overall distribution of funding by Success Point type and the increase for new metrics and other recommendations (\$215 per point, 7.5% growth, and updating Targeted Fields).